influence-usa/campaign-finance_state_OH/README.md

 2. NOT COMPLETED

 Installation:
-1. clone this repository
+1. clone this repository<br>
-2. check the config.py file
+2. check the config.py file<br>
-3. create 3 directories
+3. create 3 directories<br>
-    a. one for EXE downloads
+    a. one for EXE downloads<br>
-    b. one for uzipped EXE files in csv files (I make this a subdirectory of 1-above)
+    b. one for uzipped EXE files in csv files (I make this a subdirectory of 1-above)<br>
-    c. one to house the json records that are broken out of the unzipped files(2 - above)
+    c. one to house the json records that are broken out of the unzipped files(2 - above)<br>

-2. add directory paths to the config.py file
+2. add directory paths to the config.py file<br>